Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-ie-cluster_setup.markdown

 ---
 type: post123
 title:  Cluster Setup for InsightEdge
-categories: XAP123ADM, IEE
+categories: XAP123ADM,PRM
-weight: 50
+weight: 100
+parent: admin-insightedge.html
 ---

 In this tutorial, you will learn how to install and run the InsightEdge on a cluster.